Trendit-website/Trendit-api/backend/README.md

 - **HTTP 500 Internal Server Error:** An error occurred while processing the request.

 **_NOTE:_**
 The Trendit³ platform includes a referrer system, allowing users to refer others to the platform.
-Each referrer has a unique code associated with their account, which is appended to the signup URL.
+Each referrer has a unique code *(username)* associated with their account, which is appended to the signup URL.
 The client side is responsible for extracting this code and including it as a query parameter when making the signup API request.

-When a user visits the signup URL, such as `www.trendit.com/signup/w7f8y3pl`, the referrer code (w7f8y3pl in this case) should be extracted from the URL path.
+When a user visits the signup URL, such as `www.trendit.com/signup/dave2D`, the referrer code (dave2D in this case) should be extracted from the URL path.

 #### Example JavaScript code to extract referrer code: